Nikki Hall Creates Drama Within Hours Of ‘Double Shot At Love’ Return

-Nikki Hall created drama within hours of her return to the cast of A Double Shot At Love, which made its Season 2 debut on June 11.
-The series, which stars Paul “Pauly D” DelVecchio and Vinny Guadagnino, was originally a one-off show where the Jersey Shore stars searched for love amongst 20 women.
-In the series second incarnation, Pauly and Vinny had several of the members of the original cast come to Las Vegas to live with and work with them to see if they could rekindle their relationships.
+Nikki Hall created drama within hours of her return to the cast of A Double Shot at Love, which made its Season 2 debut on June 11.
+The series, which stars Paul “Pauly D” DelVecchio and Vinny Guadagnino, was originally a one-off show where the Jersey Shore stars searched for love among 20 women.
+In the series’ second incarnation, Pauly and Vinny had several of the members of the original cast come to Las Vegas to live with and work with them to see if they could rekindle their relationships.

-After her arrival at the hotel where the women were staying with Vinny and Pauly, Nikki promised to put her past drama behind her and just have a good time with her fellow castmates which included Maria Elizondo, Brittani “B-lashes” Schwartz, Derynn Paige, Marissa Lucchese, and Susan “Suzi” Baidya.
+After her arrival at the hotel where the women were staying with Vinny and Pauly, Nikki promised to put her past drama behind her and just have a good time with her fellow castmates, which included Maria Elizondo, Brittani “B-lashes” Schwartz, Derynn Paige, Marissa Lucchese, and Susan “Suzi” Baidya.
 That promise was quickly broken when she went out with her fellow castmates and three male friends, which included Brandon Stakemann, Antonio Locke, and Nicky Curd, to the pool for some drinks and fun in the sun.

 Nikki quickly clashed with Brandon both at the pool and when they returned to the suite.
 Brandon attempted to forge a close relationship with Pauly and called him “my boy” but Nikki stepped in to loudly correct him and let him know his place in the house.
 Nikki also avoided talking to Pauly.